FlavioSant/FlavioSant/README.md

 ### About me

+💻 Front-End Software Engineer | Web Development Enthusiast 🚀
-I'm passionate about programing and web development.

-I have a degree in Computer Science from Universidade Paulista (UNIP), located in Bauru - SP.
-I'm Software Engineer frontend and continue to study to improve my skills! 💻🚀💜
+I'm passionate about programming and web development.
+I have a Computer Science degree from UNIP – Bauru, SP, and I'm always learning to improve my skills.

+As a front-end developer, I build efficient and user-friendly interfaces.
+I enjoy exploring new technologies and keeping up with industry trends.

 ### 🚀 My technologies: